life-itself/community/content/tao/ops-onboarding-checklist.md

     Subject: Your Life Itself Contract: Please Review and Complete

     ```
-    Hello XXX,
+    Hi XXX,

     Welcome!
 This is your contract:

     {Insert Link to Google Doc}

     Please review and fill in any relevant highlighted sections.
 If you have any questions please note these as comments in the doc.
-Then:

     EITHER: you have questions.
 If so, please email us to let us know so we can get those resolved 😀